the-craft-beer-foundation/white-paper/README.md

 receive the attention and funding they deserve.

 This paper will review the current state of the craft beer marketplace and the predicament of craft beer breweries.
-It will outline a new solution that creates a transparent and efficient Blockchain-based marketplace for craft beer enthusiasts, craft beer breweries, venues and events, accurately valuing and rewarding their participation in the craft beer ecosytem.
+It will outline a new solution that creates a transparent and efficient Blockchain-based community for craft beer enthusiasts, craft beer breweries, venues and events, accurately valuing and rewarding their participation in the craft beer ecosytem.